neicnordic/glenna-documentation/docs/wp03/security_architecture.rst

 Based on what we have experienced so far there are systems and solutions in the Nordics that can aid the security of the Glenna Federation and we try to come up with security solutions that can be added on top of the existing ones and makes the entire system more secure.
 In the next section we go through the suggested security architecture and security components specifications for Glenna.

-Security Architecture and Specification for Glenna (suggested security architecture for Glenna and detailed specifications
+Security Architecture and Specification for Glenna (suggested security architecture for Glenna and specifications
 **************************************************
 of its security components)